-Growing your business online is not as easy or as glamorous as portrayed in the media.
+Growing your business online is not as straightforward or glamorous as portrayed in the media.

-Unlike what you see on the media, building your business online takes effort and is as tedious as growing it offline.
-Certain traits and skills are common to business owners who grow their business online.
+Unlike what you see in the media, building your business online takes effort and is as tedious as growing it offline.
+Certain traits and skills are common to business owners who grow online.

 You may not be proficient in all traits and skills required for growing your business online, but you can get by as long as you can delegate tasks to someone on your team or outsource these tasks.

-Here are some characteristics required of you as a business owner seeking to grow your business online.
+Here are some characteristics you require as a business owner seeking to grow your business online.

-Use simple language on your website, blog, social media channels, and so on to communicate with your target audience.
+Use simple language on your website, blog, and social media channels to communicate with your target audience.
 Simple language outsells complicated language and industry jargon.

 Growing your business (whether online or offline) involves a measure of risk.
-It would be best if you take calculated risks after careful thought and planning (reducing the danger).
+After careful thought and planning, it would be best to take calculated risks (reducing the danger).
 It doesn’t mean you should procrastinate or over-analyse things.

 Be More of a Doer than a Dreamer

 It’s not enough to dream!
-Roll up your sleeves and get busy to make your dreams come true.
+Roll up your sleeves and get busy making your dreams come true.
 Only when you persevere in work rather than in daydreaming will you be able to grow your business.